 - Electric or gas heating

-When you are still with the rental agent, you are obviously in a good position.
-You can show them on the spot what is in bad condition.
-But keep in mind that they don’t necessarily have to replace or repair it.
-Rental agents do their best to meet your expectations, but sometimes there are limitations.
-First, they often don’t have another vehicle available.
-Second, some things may take too long to repair.
-In some cases, they suggest you wait for a few days (at their expense) until the repairs are done.
+If you haven’t yet left the rental agency and you spot a problem with your vehicle, you are obviously in the best position as you can show them on the spot what the issue is.
+But keep in mind that they don’t necessarily have to replace or repair it!
+Rental agents generally do their best to meet your expectations, but sometimes there are limitations.
+First of all, they often won’t have another vehicle available.
+Secondly, some things may take too long to repair.
+In some cases, they will suggest you wait for a few days (at their expense) until the repairs are done.

 During your stay

-If you notice a malfunction during your trip, you must inform the rental company immediately.
-Never take the initiative to do things yourself or have it repaired somewhere without authorization.
-By phone, a rental agent can guide you to try to rectify the problem.
-If this is not possible, they refer you to a mechanic or send you to a store.
-If it’s about vehicle equipment, they usually ask you to go to the nearest rental depot.
+If you notice a problem during your trip, you must inform the rental company immediately.
+Never take the initiative to fix things yourself or have your vehicle repaired somewhere without authorisation.
+Over the phone, a rental agent will be able to guide you to try to rectify the problem.
+If this is not possible, they will refer you to a mechanic or send you to a store.
+If the issue is with the vehicle’s equipment, they will usually ask you to drive to the nearest rental depot.
 So it’s up to you to decide if it’s really worth it.

 When returning the vehicle

-Obviously, avoid waiting for the return of the vehicle to report a technical problem or defect.
-For the rental agent it’s hard to know if it is your fault or not.
-Then again it is quite common to notice wear and tear and dysfunctions that won’t be held against you.
-So don’t worry if you notice that a seal is leaking or a cupboard doesn’t close properly.
+Obviously, you should avoid waiting until you are returning the vehicle to report a technical problem or defect.
+If you do this, it’s hard for the rental agent to know if the problem is your fault or not.
+Then again, it is quite common to notice wear and tear and dysfunctions that won’t be held against you.
+So don’t worry if you notice that a seal is leaking or a cupboard doesn’t close properly!